lyhistory/lyhistory.github.io/docs/vuepress/docs/software/interview_questions.md

 ### MyObject obj = new MyObject()
 what happens when you declare MyObject obj = new MyObject()in Java.
 Where does objlive, where does the object live, and what happens if we keep creating objects without cleaning them up?”

+Let’s break it down.
+When you write:

+MyObject obj = new MyObject();
+where exactly is the variable objstored, and where is the actual MyObjectinstance stored?

+Think of it like this: objis the remote control, and the MyObjectis the TV.
+Where do you keep the remote, and where do you keep the TV?

+And where is the class metadata​ for MyObject stored?
+For example, information about its methods, fields, and constants—where does the JVM keep that?”

 “objis a reference variable​ stored on the current thread’s stack​ (specifically, in that thread’s current method stack frame).
 The actual MyObjectinstance is allocated on the heap.

 Additionally, the class metadata​ for MyObject(its structure, method definitions, constant pool, etc.) is stored in the Method Area.
 In Java 8+, this area is part of Metaspace, which resides in native memory (outside the Java heap).”

+Inside the heap, every object has a specific layout.
+Can you walk me through what’s stored inside a Java object when it’s created—for example, for new MyObject()?
+Specifically, what’s in the object header, and what’s in the instance data?

+Rephrased (If They Look Confused)

+“When the JVM creates an object on the heap, it doesn’t just store your fields.
+There’s extra information attached to every object.

+Think of it like a shipping package: the contents are your data, but the box has a label with tracking info.

+What’s in that label (object header), and what are the contents (instance data)?”

+Or:

+“If I take a memory snapshot of a MyObjectinstance, what parts would I see besides the fields I defined?”

 ### ​HashMap底层实现与优化（考察数据结构与JDK源码理解）​​
 ​问题​：